1919 Alabama Crimson Tide football team: Mississippi A&M

-Postseason
+After the season

 Alabama won eight games in a season for the first time, and was awarded by some organizations a share of the SIAA title.
 Fuzzy Woodruff recalls "Auburn claimed it.
 "We defeated Tech" said Auburn.
 "Yes, but we defeated you" said Vanderbilt.
 "Yes", said Alabama, "but Tech, Tulane, and Tennessee took your measure.
 We defeated Georgia Tech, who tied Tulane, so we are champions...The newspapers, however, more or less generally supported the claim of Auburn..."